MicrosoftDocs/windows-driver-docs-ddi/wdk-ddi-src/content/sidebandaudio/ni-sidebandaudio-ioctl_sbaud_set_mute.md

 # IOCTL_SBAUD_SET_MUTE IOCTL

 ## -description

+The **IOCTL_SBAUD_SET_MUTE IOCTL** is used to set the render (speaker) mute.
 This control code is used by an audio driver when cooperating with the audio class drivers to operate a sideband connection.

 ## -ioctlparameters